chineidu/Football_players/readme.md

 # An Exploratory Data Analysis on Fifa 18 Player Data

-* This data was obtained from [Kaggle](https://www.kaggle.com/thec03u5/fifa-18-demo-player-dataset)
+## Project Objective

-* The aim of this notebook is to explore the data with the goal of obtaining as much information as possible.
+* The aim of this notebook is to perform exploratory data analysis on the data with the goal of obtaining insights.

-## Tasks performed in this notebook include:

-* Data wrangling and cleaning to obtain more useful information.
+* Data cleaning and Feature Engineering were also performed.

+### Methods Used

+* Descriptive Statistics.
-* Data exploration to determine the:
+* Data Visualization.
-  * best players, highest earners based on their playing position.
-  * nations with the most valued players.
-  * most versatile players.
-  * various comparisons based on the playing position.
+* Regular Expressions.

+This data was obtained from [Kaggle](https://www.kaggle.com/thec03u5/fifa-18-demo-player-dataset)